PraAnj/Mahout-Recommender-on-AWS-EMR/README.md

 # Apache Mahout example on AWS EMR cluster

 This example was taken from the following AWS guide.
-This is a movie recommendation application based on the user ratings
+This is a movie recommendation application based on the user ratings.
 https://aws.amazon.com/blogs/big-data/building-a-recommender-with-apache-mahout-on-amazon-elastic-mapreduce-emr/

 Follow these steps,